 Add relevant achievements that set you apart from the masses.
 Instead of merely stating what you did, where possible, complement this by specifying what results you achieved.
 Remember, nothing sells better than facts and figures!

 3. Prepare some responses before you go into your interview

 Practice responses to typical interview questions that seek to uncover your career achievements, ambition, long-term goals, strengths and weaknesses.
 Why are you the best person for the job?
 Of course, be careful your responses do not appear too scripted.

 Do we even need to say it?
 Be on time and dress appropriately.
 If you are nervous, utilising confident posture will assist with projecting a positive tone of voice.
 Always offer a firm handshake, maintain eye contact and remember to smile.

 5. Read the job description.
 Twice.

 Set aside some time to carefully consider the job brief and what the company is looking for.
 Print it off, make notes and take it into your interview.
-Not only will you show that you prepared for the interview, your notes can make useful prompts for questions at the end.
+Not only will you show that you prepared for the interview, but your notes can also make useful prompts for questions at the end.